anukha-v/EEG_Code/README.md

 | S4    | 9           |
 | S5    | 10          |

-> Servos draw significant current.
-Power servos from a separate 5 V supply (capable of ≥2–3 A for five servos), and connect the supply **GND to Arduino GND**.
+> Power micro servos from a separate 5 V supply and connect the supply **GND to Arduino GND**.

 ---